 From Frankfurt International Airport to Ingelheim Station

-Take the regional train RE2 or RE3 from FRA Regionalbahnhof to Ingelheim Hbf, direction Koblenz or Saarbrücken.
+Take the regional train RE2 or RE3 from Frankfurt Regionalbahnhof to Ingelheim Hbf, direction Koblenz or Saarbrücken.

 You can find a time table at the train station on the RMV web page.